-The definition of social capital Theorist The total value of annual production; in other words: production value of social capital.
-If social capital experiences a revolution in the valus, it is likely that capitalists individual funds, bowes in front of the revolution, surrender it, and finally fall, because investors are not able to adapt to such a movement and shake.
-(Karl Marx) I don't use the concept of social capital which is usually refered to or considered in sources.
-I merely use it allegorical or metaphorical.
-I don't mean mean property or personal asset or cash, but what I mean is the thing which makes this is a tangible physical objects in everyday life, meaningful and worthwhile for majority of people, like The charity, friendship, compassion, social interaction and interface group of individuals and families that are Creator of rural or social units.
-The school is central to its logic.
-In local communities before development of a business organization, accumulation of capital is required.
-1916 ، (Hani Fan) Urban networks, are social capital without replacement.
-Whenever the capital is lost for any reason, the earnings from the capital will also disappears and never returns again unless new capital is accumulated.
-1361 (J.Jacobs) Social capital resources are reflected in a form of the grace and the love of friends and acquaintances to each other.
-This grace can be provided in the form of assistance for poverty alleviation.
-1969.
-(Hannerz) Laurie by pointing out the contradiction merit or his view of capitalist society concludes that, social capital is the Help of people to each other which is like a resource they share with others and therefore provides discrimination to others.
-He also has afamous quote that: No one does travel alone in the path of progress.
-1977،(Loury) Obviously, it is very important for the efficiency of the economic system, that people obey rules and regulations and laws that may not even be implemented completely, because the obey of people 1984.(Schiht)
+The definition of social cap ital Theorist The total value of annual production; in other words: product value of social capital.
+If social capital experiences a revolution in the value, it is like that capitalists individual funds, bowes in front of the revolution surrender it, and finally fall, because investors are not able to add to such a movement and shake.
+(Karl Marx) I don't use the concept of social capital which is usually refered or considered in sources.
+I merely use it allegorical metaphorical.
+I don't mean mean property or personal asset cash, but what I mean is the thing which makes this is a tangphysical objects in everyday life, meaningful and worthwhile majority of people, like The charity, friendship, compassion, so interaction and interface group of individuals and families that Creator of rural or social units.
+The school is central to its logic local communities before development of a business organization accumulation of capital is required. or ible for cial are .
+In Urban networks, are social capital without replacement.
+Whenever the capital is lost for any reason, the earnings from capital will also disappears and never returns again unless reapital is accumulated. the new 1361 (J.Jacobs) Social capital resources are reflected in a form of the grace and love of friends and acquaintances to each other.
+This grace can provided in the form of assistance for poverty alleviation.
+Laurie by pointing out the contradiction merit or his view capitalist society concludes that, social capital is the Help people to each other which is like a resource they share wothers and therefore provides discrimination to others.
+He a has afamous quote that: No one does travel alone in the path progress. of vith also 1977.(Loury) Obviously, it is very important for the efficiency of the econor system, that people obey rules and regulations and laws that runot even be implemented completely, because the obey of people obey. may 1984.(Schiht)